PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-8/autoscaling-simulation-lab.md

 You can consult the available regions and zones on this [document](https://cloud.google.com/compute/docs/regions-zones).

 2. Replace `credentials` filename per the one you have downloaded from GCP console.
-Fix the project id, region, and zone in the same block.
+Fix the project id, region, and zone in the same block

 ### Usage